sudo-at-night/me-go/README.md

 # About
 My personal website's SSR code lives here.
 This server is used to return meta tags in the initial HTML which is crucial for tools like Open Graph.

+> :warning: **DEPRECATED:** My personal website is now located at [sudo-at-night/me-next](https://github.com/sudo-at-night/me-next).
+> This repository is no longer in use.

 # Run container
 ```bash
 # Run dev container